-Although we find many interesting results, at this point we focus on the question that motives our research.
+Although we find many interesting results, at this point we focus on the main question that motivated our research.
 Our data suggest that there is a significant link between peer monitoring and group loan performance.
-Specifically, we find that individuals in groups populated by inherently "nosey" monitors are approximately ten percent less likely to have problems repaying their loans.
+Specifically, we find that individuals in groups populated by inherently "nosy" monitors are approximately 10 percent less likely to have problems repaying their loans.
 Further, our estimates are robust to differences in the formulation of our peer monitoring measure and the inclusion of a number of other significant and important factors.
 In fact, when the controls are added, our point estimates increase substantially.
-These results suggest that, regardless of whether or not group lending leads to measureable reductions in poverty, it is the case that moral hazard in the groups is attenuated by peer monitoring.
+These results suggest that, regardless of whether or not group lending leads to measurable reductions in poverty, it is the case that the groups' moral hazard is attenuated by peer monitoring.

 We proceed by first describing our participants and the loan program in which they participated.
 We then describe the design of our peer monitoring experiment and the methods that we used to gather our other behavioral measures.
-Before estimating the link between peer monitoring and loan performance, we first describe how we created individual propensities to monitor.
+Before estimating the link between peer monitoring and loan performance, we first describe how we created the individual participants' propensities to monitor their peers.
 Considering our results, we begin by focusing on our main results described above and then we look at some of the other important factors that affect loan performance.
 In the final section, we offer a few concluding remarks.